Dev-Sites/pixijs/v5-Migration-Guide.md

 ### Webpack

-If you're using [Webpack](https://webpack.js.org/) and 3rd-party plugins like pixi-spine adding a `window.PIXI = PIXI` will not be enough and you will get some `ReferenceError: PIXI is not defined`.
+When [Webpack](https://webpack.js.org/) and 3rd-party plugins, like **pixi-spine**, you might have difficulties building the global `PIXI` object resulting in a runtime error `ReferenceError: PIXI is not defined`.
+Usually this can be resolved by using [Webpack shimming globals](https://webpack.js.org/guides/shimming/#shimming-globals).

-First you need to use imports as following :
+For instance, here's your import code:

 ```js
 import * as PIXI from 'pixi.js';
 import 'pixi-spine'; // or other plugins that need global 'PIXI' to be defined first
 ```

-Next, you need to add a `plugins` section to your webpack.config.js to let know webpack that the global 'PIXI' variable make reference to 'pixi.js':
+Add a `plugins` section to your **webpack.config.js** to let know Webpack that the global `PIXI` variable make reference to `pixi.js` module.
+For instance:

 ```
 const webpack = require('webpack');